ostelco/ostelco-core/sim-administration/sim-batch-management/README.md

 (these are reasonable things to check btw, errors have been made that justifies adding these checks).

-##A typical invocation looks like this:
+###A typical invocation looks like this:

   TBD

-TODO
-==
+##TODO

  1. Create a very clean PR for future code review.

  1. Write up a nice markdown documentation describing common usecases.

  1. Add crypto resources so that the program can talk to external parties.

  1. Add code to activate profiles in HSS (if API is known)

  1. Add config for crypto parameters  for HSSes, profile-vendors and operators (sftp in particular)

  1. Add misc. parameters about sim vendors, HSSes, Prime instances etc., so that batches can be properly constrained, defaults set the right way and external components accessed from gocode.

  1. Figure out how to handle workflows.
 Be explicit!

  1. The interfaces to external parties will be
     - input/output files for profile generation.
     - some kind of file (not yet determined) for msisdn lists.
     - HTTP upload commands, either indirectly via curl (as now), or directly from the script later.
 In either case it will be assumed that tunnels are set up out of band, and tunnel setup is not part of this program.

  1. Declare legal hss/dpv combinations, batches must use legal combos.

  1. Declare prime instances (should make sense to have both prod and dev defined with different constraints on them).